-- 3 bagels, cut in half horizontally - 1 pound chicken livers, drained
+- 3 bagels, cut in half horizontally

+- pound chicken livers, drained

 8-ounce can water chestnuts, drained and chopped

 - 2 tablespoons bottled teriyaki sauce

 - 1 teaspoon sugar

-- $1/2$ cup bottled (real) bacon bits
+- /4 cup mayonnaise

-- 1/4 cup mayonnaise fresh parsley to garnish
+fresh parsley to garnish

 - 1. In frypan, cook chicken livers with 1 tablespoon teriyaki sauce.
 As chicken livers cook, cut them into small pieces with knife and fork. - 2.
-When chicken livers are completely cooked, remove pan from heat and add 1 tablespoon teriyaki sauce, sugar, water chestnuts, and 1/4 cup of the bacon bits.
+When chicken livers are completely cooked, remove pan from heat and add 1 tablespoon teriyaki sauce and sugar, water chestnuts.
 Mix thoroughly. - 3.
 Add mayonnaise to the mixture and blend well. - 4.
-Spoon onto bagel halves and sprinkle with remaining 1/4 cup bacon bits.
+Spoon onto bagel halves.
 Garnish with fresh parsley and refrigerate until serving time.
 You can also serve these warm.
 Just heat in a 375° oven.
 Makes 6 halves.